A breakup hurts. Here's what to do next.

 What's Next?

 You've taken the first steps.
 Good job.
-Now you need a plan.
+That's genuinely all that's needed for now.

 - Clear next steps